Research Library & Pou Maumahara

 Please note that for a variety of reasons, our collections of original material are not strong as far as comparatively recent military engagements such as the Vietnam War, peacekeeping, or events in Afghanistan are concerned.

 Before visiting, teachers and students should familiarise themselves with Collections Online, the museum's database of collection objects (including books and other published items).
+Please ensure your students are familiar with our Guidelines for Access to Documentary Heritage.

 Please note there is a charge for hosted sessions, which have a maximum capacity of 20 students.